ochrance-cz/web/content-en/pusobnost/rovne-zachazeni-a-diskriminace/index.md

 title: Equal treatment and discrimination
 illustration: DIS.jpg
 headerColor: orange
-perex: Since 2009, the Ombudsman has acted in the role of the national equality body responsible for equal treatment and protection against discrimination.
+perex: >
+  Since 2009, the Ombudsman has acted in the role of the national equality body responsible for equal treatment and protection against discrimination.
+In 2018, the Ombudsman acquired another task to monitor the rights of foreigners from EU countries who live or work in Czechia and assist them in case they are discriminated against on grounds of their nationality.
 The Ombudsman’s goal is to provide victims of discrimination with methodological assistance, conduct research in the area of discrimination and issue recommendations to promote equal treatment.
 cta:
   title: Are you dealing with a similar situation and believe that the Ombudsman
     can help you?
 ---
 While the “traditional” competence of the Ombudsman only applies to authorities and institutions performing State administration, in the area of discrimination, the Ombudsman may also address complaints against discriminatory conduct of municipalities (e.g. in renting of municipal flats), employers (in recruitment procedure, remuneration, termination of employment, etc.), vendors (in offering products and services), schools and others.

 In general, discrimination means different treatment in comparable situations without a reasonable justification.
 The feeling of being discriminated against is not sufficient in itself – legally speaking, discrimination only means conduct described and prohibited by law.
 [The Anti-Discrimination Act ](https://www.ochrance.cz/uploads-import/DISKRIMINACE/pravni_predpisy/Anti-discrimination-Act.pdf)lists the grounds based on which discrimination is inadmissible.
-These grounds include race, ethnic background, nationality, sex and gender, sexual orientation, age, disability, religion, belief or world view.
+These grounds include race, ethnic background, nationality (in the sense of national origin), sex and gender, sexual orientation, age, disability, religion, belief or world view and nationality of countries of the European Union.
 At the same time, the Anti-Discrimination Act defines situations where discrimination is prohibited.
 These include areas of employment, business, education, healthcare and provision of goods and services, including housing, if offered to the public.

 Some other laws (such as the Schools Act, the Labour Code, the Consumer Protection Act, etc.) prohibit discrimination on other grounds, e.g., on the grounds of membership in trade unions and political parties, on the grounds of family status, social background, property, etc. Compliance with these regulations is supervised by other inspection bodies, such as the Czech Schools Inspectorate, the Czech Trade Inspection Authority, and the Labour Inspectorate.

 > *Termination of employment on grounds of age*
 >